Board of Directors

 Outside of the office, Allyssa is an active member of the community and a longstanding volunteer for several organizations; including, serving as a director for the Kelowna General Hospital Foundation board of directors.

-Dave Munroe is the Director of Finance at National Seating & Mobility Canada.
-NSM is North America's leading provider of complex rehabilitation and home medical equipment.
-Dave previously held progressive management roles at BCAA and obtained a Chartered Professional Accountant (CPA, CA) designation at PwC, working both in Vancouver and Amsterdam, Netherlands.
+Dave Munroe is the VP, Finance & Administration at SKYTRAC, an industry-leading provider of satellite communications hardware and avionics accessories for manned and unmanned aviation.
+Dave previously held senior leadership roles at National Seating & Mobility Canada and BCAA, having previously obtained a Chartered Professional Accountant (CPA, CA) designation at PwC, working both in Vancouver and Amsterdam, Netherlands.
 Dave holds a Bachelor's in Business Administration from Western University (London, ON) and has also attended management programs at the Louvain School of Management (Louvain-la-Neuve, Belgium) and Sauder School of Business (UBC).

 Colleen Fitzpatrick is a public relations practitioner and community engager who has held senior roles in both for-profit and non-profit organizations in the public and private sectors.
 She was most recently the Director of Convocation/Associate Director Community Relations and Events at the University of Waterloo and managed Community Relations and Events at the Centre for International Governance Innovation, a leading global governance think-tank.
 Fitzpatrick brings with her a decade of developing and showcasing visual and performing arts, and cultural programming for community engagement and education.